 - Parents and children.
 Children are dependent on their parents, especially when they are very young.
 Sadly, many parents ignore their responsibility to nurture their children, and instead abuse the power they have over them.

 - People who are marginalized in society are more likely to be abused.
 People of color, LGBTQ+ folks, and people who are homeless or addicted to drugs or alcohol are more likely to be abused.

-Because it’s easier to abuse someone when you have power over them, abusers often try to increase the amount of power they have in relationships.
-There are many ways they might do this:
+Abusers often try to increase the amount of power they have in relationships.
+This makes it easier for them to get away with abuse.
+There are many ways they might do this, including: